 Computers and graphing calculator technologies are incorporated into the curriculum in order to allow students opportunities to examine concepts, participate in inquiry based learning, explore visual models to support the learning of geometric concepts, and develop powerful methods for solving and verifying solutions to equations and inequalities.
 Mathematical communication and reasoning are emphasized throughout the course.

-The VDOE Standard of Learning (SOL) exam for Algebra I will be administered at the completion of this course.
+The VDOE Standard of Learning (SOL) exam for Geometry will be administered to eligible students at the completion of this course.

-Enrollment in Geometry General requires successful completion of Algebra I and a minimum "C" or completion of Algebra AB with a minimum grade of "B".

-Prerequisite: Successful completion of Algebra I. Location: SHS
+Enrollment in Geometry requires successful completion of Algebra I. Prerequisite: Successful completion of Algebra I.